How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 • Fast vegetables can be harvested in the first 3 months, with quick fruits like papaya and banana producing within the first year.
 Most fruit trees begin bearing in 3–4 years.

-• We spend about 4–5 hours per week, for general maintenance and main harvests— likely similar to mowing and trimming a normal yard.
-Cooking and processing foods is more time-consuming.
+• We spend about 4–5 hours per week, for general maintenance and main harvests, likely similar to mowing and trimming a normal yard.
+Cooking and preparing foods is more time-consuming.

 • For the trees, we only water if necessary during the first year of establishment.
 The system sustains itself through mulch, compost, and living ground cover.
 Our soil is unusually poor compared to most of Costa Rica, and it was a depleted cattle pasture.
 We have added a small amount of minerals to correct extreme micronutrient deficiencies and pH imbalance.